 Among those screened was a 56-year-old patient with a history of smoking more than 20 packs of cigarettes per year.
 After examination and medical history, the patient was ordered to undergo a low-dose chest CT scan.
-The diagnosis was confirmed to be adenocarcinoma of the lung.
+The diagnosis confirmed lung adenocarcinoma.

-According to the assessment of Professor, Dr. Mai Trong Khoa, former Director of the Center, the awareness of going for a health check-up even when there are no symptoms and being prescribed a low-dose CT scan has helped patients detect lung cancer at a very early stage, from which radical treatment methods can be given.
+According to the assessment of Professor Mai Trong Khoa, former Director of the Center, the awareness of going for a health check-up even before symptoms appear and being prescribed a low-dose CT scan has helped patients detect lung cancer at a very early stage, from which radical treatment methods can be given.

-Professor Khoa also said that there have been studies worldwide showing that low-dose CT scans help detect early and reduce the risk of death from lung cancer by 20%.
+Professor Khoa also said that worldwide studies have shown that low-dose CT scans help detect early and reduce the risk of death from lung cancer by 20%.
 This screening is indicated for people at high risk of lung cancer (smoking 30 packs of cigarettes/year or more).

 Source link